 - Learn more about WSDOT's seismic retrofit program.

-Starting in spring 2014, crews will begin to seismically retrofit four bridged sections of Interstate 5 from State Route 18 to South 288th Street in Federal Way.
+Crews will seismically retrofit four bridged sections of Interstate 5 from State Route 18 to South 288th Street in Federal Way.
 This project helps reduce damage to I-5 bridges in the event of an earthquake by strengthening the columns and crossbeams that support the bridged sections.
 No work will take place on mainline lanes of I-5, however the work requires some I-5 on- and off-ramp closures.

 Work will be done under northbound and southbound I-5 at:

 What can drivers expect at the SR 18 interchange?